chironjon/island-comp/README.md

 # CREDITS
 especial thanks to:

-ninji and the crew for all the data mining making everyones projects possible,
+data miners for making everyones projects possible,

-the people in the discord for all the inspiration,

 andrei, the instructors and others for teaching me what i know,